mongodb/docs/source/includes/steps-migrate-push-c2c.rst

          2. Wait for the optime gap to reach zero.
 When the counter reaches zero, the source and destination {+clusters+} are in sync.
-         3. Check the box that states: :guilabel:`I confirm that I am ready to cut over the application to the destination cluser.
+         3. Check the box that states: :guilabel:`I confirm that I am ready to cut over the application to the destination cluster.
 By proceeding, Atlas will finalize the migration.
 This process will take a few seconds.
             Once it is complete you can point your application at the destination cluster and begin writing to it.`

       b.
 Click :guilabel:`Cutover`.
          |service| completes the migration and displays the :guilabel:`Connect` page.